Your Cost per Click (CPC) in Google Ads is the price you’re paying for each visitor to your website, on average.

 Play around with your ads, extensions and landing pages as much as possible to increase your Quality Score as this has a huge impact on your cost-per-click.

-The most obvious way to reduce your cost-per-click is to reduce your max bid, or set a maximum CPC if you’re using automated bidding.
+The most obvious way to reduce your cost-per-click is to reduce your max bid if you are using manual bidding, or set a maximum CPC if you’re using automated bidding.
 If you bid too low then you simply won’t get any impressions, but bidding higher than you need also means you’ll be paying over the odds for clicks.

 Unless you have the budget and want to appear 100% of the time then you may wish to bid high, but if you want better value for money then set your max bid to a price where you can spend your daily budget and keep the average CPC down.
 You’ll need to play around with this to find an optimum bid.